 - work permit scams (bringing in a worker on promise of a job, collecting fees from him, and then leaving him high and dry).

 The length of the above list simply illustrates the wretched fact that TWC2 has seen companies use every which way to cheat.

 How long since their injury?

 In the case of injured workers, each month we record how long it has been since their injury.
-Because we re-register all participants for meal cards each month, the same man may appear over several bars (months).
+Because we re-register participants (at least who are still in Singapore) for meal cards each month, the same man may appear over several bars (months).
 The bars should not be totalled together; it wouldn’t make any sense.